bbbradsmith/hatariB/extras/README.md

 Some games will crash, or otherwise not successfully auto-run with any of the methods given above.
 Your best option may be to [save the Desktop](#DESKTOP.INF) as described above to make opening the game as convenient as you can manage.

 If you can't get a game to auto-run, please don't submit a bug report to me until you have already tried the equivalent in [stand-alone Hatari]((https://hatari.tuxfamily.org/download.html)).
-If they only fail in hatariB, but work in Hatari 2.5.0, then it is an issue that I may try to address.
-Otherwise, please submit your bug reports to [Hatari](https://hatari.tuxfamily.org/) directly.
+If they only fail in hatariB, but work in Hatari 2.5.0, then it is an issue that I can try to address.

+However, it it fails in Hatari stand-alone it could also just be that the game is incompatible with that auto-run method, and it may not be considered an emulation bug at all.
+Nevertheless, if you wish to report an issue like this as a bug, please submit it to [Hatari](https://hatari.tuxfamily.org/) directly.
 Thank you.

 ### Links

   * [Hatari](https://hatari.tuxfamily.org/) / [User Manual](https://hatari.tuxfamily.org/doc/manual.html) - The emulator that hatariB is built on.
   * [EmuTOS](https://emutos.sourceforge.io/) / [User Manual](https://emutos.github.io/manual/) - The free TOS included with hatariB.
   * [SPS Downloads](http://www.softpres.org/download) - **capsimg 5.1** can be downloaded here, for using **IPF** files.
 (More info: [Installation](../#Installation))
-  * [MUNT MT-32 Emulator](url=https://sourceforge.net/projects/munt/) - Simulates the Roland MT-32 MIDI sound device.
+  * [MUNT MT-32 Emulator](https://sourceforge.net/projects/munt/) - Simulates the Roland MT-32 MIDI sound device.